 A vertical tasting (four different vintages of the same wine) of a Premier Cru from Burgundy.
 Taste for yourself how different growing conditions, and time in the bottle, affect a wine's flavour and mouthfeel.
-Limited Edition, 48 packs only.
+Limited Edition, only 25 packs remaining.

 A brilliant cherry red, with aromas of red fruits with a slightly peppery note.
 The fullness and roundness make these wines a pleasure.
 Ideal with lighter weight dishes be they fish, fowl, four-legged or vegetarian.